 The following articles are offered on this page (click on link to go directly to the article):

 - Quick Reference Telephone Numbers

-When you register for Parents’ Weekend via the link at left (available mid-July 2013), you will receive, via email, helpful information on Parents’ Weekend that you may print out and bring with you during your visit to the Academy.
+When you register for Parents’ Weekend via the link at left (available June 2015), you will receive, via email, links to helpful information on Parents’ Weekend that you may print out and bring with you during your visit to the Academy.
 All cadet guests may register through the USAFA website to receive this email with its attachments, which may be printed at home.
-You may also download this information from this website via links provided below.
 If you do not have a computer or are not able to print the information, please contact your cadet to print and mail these materials to you.
+REGISTRATION IS NOT MANDATORY.

 Parents' Weekend Security Procedures